raunaqgupta/open-source-docs/vitess-operator/gcp-quickstart.md

 ## Prerequisites

-This guide assumes you have the following components and services in place: <!-- what? -->
+This guide assumes you have the following components and services:

 + A [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs) (GKE) cluster;
 + A local `kubectl` client [configured to access your GKE cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl);